-3 NAC and WAC - a complementary system
+3. NAC and WAC - a Complementary System

 During the proposal phase, it was immediately obvious that the scientific objectives of the camera system on Rosetta would best be served by a combination of a Narrow Angle Camera (NAC) and a Wide Angle Camera (WAC).
-The NAC would be a system with high spatial resolution which would allow an initial detection of the nucleus, study its structure and rotation from relatively great distances (typically 10 km), investigate the mineralogy of the surface, and study the dust ejection processes.
+The NAC would be a system with high spatial resolution that would allow an initial detection of the nucleus, study its structure and rotation from relatively great distances (typically 10^4 km), investigate the mineralogy of the surface, and study the dust ejection processes.
 The WAC would have much lower spatial resolution but, accordingly, a much wider field of view.
-This would allow observations of the 3-dimensional flowfield of dust and gas near the nucleus and, in addition, would provide a synoptic view of the whole nucleus.
+This would allow observations of the 3-dimensional flow-field of dust and gas near the nucleus and, in addition, would provide a synoptic view of the whole nucleus.
 In summary, the WAC would provide long-term monitoring of the entire nucleus from close distances, while the NAC would study the details.
-The two camera systems have therefore been designed as a complementary pair which, on the one hand, addresses the study of the nucleus surface, and on the other, investigates the dynamics of the sublimation process.
-The resulting cameras have the basic parameters shown in TABLE 2.
+The two camera units have therefore been designed as a complementary pair, which, on the one hand, addresses the study of the nucleus surface, and on the other, investigates the dynamics of the sublimation process.
+The resulting cameras have the basic parameters shown in Table II.

 Optical designs with central obscuration are notorious for their stray light problems.
-Therefore, off-axis designs with no central obscuration were selected for both systems.
-These provide maximum contrast between the nucleus and the dust.
-The internal baffle of the cameras was optimised for stray light suppression.
+Therefore, off-axis designs with no central obscuration were selected for both